 During the day, there is at least one Jammin’ Jungle Parade per day.
 But there are NO fireworks at night (would scare the animals)… and AK generally closes at dusk.
 So with your PH option MYW passes, AK is great during the day, and at night, you’d be able to go somewhere else to see a fireworks show that you missed or something similar.
 BUT, as I just said, they’re working on a night-time show (and a night-time safari to showcase nocturnal animals).
 Stay tuned for details.

 As of 2014, Disney is adding a new themed land to Animal Kingdom – based on the movie, Avatar.
 This is an interesting development, not only because of the James Cameron angle, but because it’s kind of like an extension of one of the original land concepts for Animal Kingdom, Beastly Kingdom.
-Pandora is now open (2017, as promised) – but I’ve not been back there yet to see it.
-By all accounts, however, it’s pretty impressive and the major attraction, Avatar Flight of Passage, is apparently amazing.
+Pandora is now open (2017, as promised) – it’s pretty impressive and the major attraction, Avatar Flight of Passage, is amazing.
 Get a FP for sure if you plan to visit.
 It’s other main rider, Na’vi River Journey, is less impressive (in my opinion)… basically a blacklight boat ride similar to it’s a small world.